spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 ## PrivateApi:Facade

+On the project level, you can use repository, factory, and entity manager classes inside of a facade class.
+They must be declared on the project level.

-It is allowed to use repository, factory, or entity manager classes inside of facade class on a project level, but only the methods from these classes, that were declared on project level.
+It is allowed to use  on a project level, but only the methods from these classes, that were declared on project level.

 ### Example of code that causes an upgradability error